 16. Rid your social media feed of anything that doesn’t serve you well

-Our social media news feeds can have a significant impact on our mood and it’s important that yours only shows you information about people or things that you actually want to see.
+Our social media news feeds can significantly impact our mood, and it’s important that yours only shows you information that you’d like to see.

-If it’s been a while since you decluttered your feed, it’s worth taking some time to consider whether it’s really serving you in the way you’d like.
-If you don’t want to remove someone as a connection altogether, you can choose to hide posts from them so that they don’t pop up when you don’t want to see them.
+If it’s been a while since you decluttered your feed, it’s worth taking some time to consider whether it’s serving you in the way you’d like.
+If you don’t want to remove someone as a connection altogether, you can hide posts from them so that they don’t pop up when you don’t wish to see them.

 17. Drizzle your carbs with vinegar or olive oil

-Studies suggest that by adding a drizzle of olive oil or vinegar to carbohydrate-rich foods like bread, pasta, and potatoes, we might be able to lower the effect that these carbs have on our blood sugar levels.
+Studies suggest that adding a drizzle of olive oil or vinegar to carbohydrate-rich foods like bread, pasta, and potatoes might lower the impact of these carbs on blood sugar levels.

 In one study, people who ate bread with lettuce, oil, and vinegar had blood sugar levels that rose 34% less than those who ate bread alone.

-And a similar effect was found in another study.
-People who ate cold-stored potatoes with an olive oil and vinegar dressing had a 43% lower blood sugar response and a 31% lower insulin response than people who ate freshly boiled potatoes without vinegar or olive oil.
+A similar effect was found in another study.
+People who ate cold-stored potatoes with an olive oil and vinegar dressing had a 43% lower blood sugar response and a 31% lower insulin response than those who ate freshly boiled potatoes without vinegar or olive oil.

 18. Repeat “I deserve to be happy”

-Many of us battle with self-limiting thoughts on a daily basis and these can hold us back from being truly happy and leading the life that we want.
-So next time you go to put yourself down, try to challenge your thoughts and replace them with something more encouraging.
+Many of us battle with self-limiting thoughts daily, and these can hold us back from being truly happy and leading the life that we’d like.
+So next time you go to put yourself down, try challenging your thoughts and replacing them with something more encouraging.

 Positive affirmations like “I am good enough” and “I deserve to be happy” can begin to replace self-limiting thoughts if you say them enough.